tumondal/portfolio/README.md

 # Portfolio
-This is my personal portfolio showcasing all my projects.
+A personal portfolio website showcasing all my projects.